About Strathendrick Singers

 The choir has members from Killearn, Balfron, Drymen, Balmaha, Croftamie, Gartocharn, Strathblane, Gartmore, Aberfoyle, Kippen, and further afield from Dunblane, Bearsden and Milngavie.

 We rehearse on Monday evenings at 7:30pm in Balfron Church, between September and April.
-Our Christmas and Spring concerts are mainly in Killearn Kirk, but we’ve also sung in Kippen, Drymen, Strathblane, and Glasgow Cathedral.
+Our concerts are usually in Killearn Kirk, but we have also sung in Gartmore, Kippen, Drymen, and Strathblane, as well as further afield.